georgeabr/linux-howtos/digitalocean.md

 Then run the below to copy the generated ssh key to the acount named `test`.
 Note that ssh port is `5225`.
-You will be prompted for the UNIX password for user test:
+You will be prompted for the UNIX password for user `test`:
 ```
 ssh-copy-id -p 5225 -i .ssh/id_rsa.pub test@domain.co.uk
 ```